charparr/traveling-snowman-problem/README.md

 ![tsp_solution2](figs/tsp_solution_over_snow_thresh.png)

 ## With a Real Snow Depth Map!
-Results from a subset of Camden Bay in the Arcti National Wildlife Refuge
+Results from a subset of Camden Bay in the Arctic National Wildlife Refuge

 ![snow](figs/snow_with_nodes.png)